The Cathy Pitt Memorial Scholarship is open to the children

 awarded each year.

 Winners were selected from valid applications received.
-This year's
+Scholarship winners are listed below.

 Carolyn Berkmortel Daughter of OBEA Member, Laura Berkmortel, Thames Valley District School Board